SoumitriRoy05/Soumitri_Roy_Enterprise_Learning_Platform_FSD/README.md

 # 🌟 Future Scope

-SkillSphere can be further enhanced with:
+Our project can be further enhanced with:

 - 🤖 AI Mock Interviews
 - 🎥 AI Video Interview Analysis